dcj/Clojure-GeoSpatial-Study-Group/README.md

 * Can we leverage/use [CitySDK](https://github.com/uscensusbureau/citysdk) (it's written in Clojurescript!)?
 Can we use some or all of `CitySDK` from Clojure? (in addition to node/cljs)

-* I've done some work to use schema definitions to drive database table definition, and coercion between the database and Clojure.
-[Gungnir](https://github.com/kwrooijen/gungnir) seems to be a vastly more interesting/capable take on this.
+* I've done some work to use schema definitions to drive database table definition, and coercion between the database and Clojure.<br>
+[Gungnir](https://github.com/kwrooijen/gungnir) seems to be a vastly more interesting/capable take on this.<br>
 I'd be interested in applying this to the ETL of Census data into Postgres.

-* Seems like there is a lot of useful info in the US Census [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html) datasets.
-Tools to load TIGER  into `PostGIS` and make it available to us that way might be helpful.
+* Seems like there is a lot of useful info in the US Census [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html) datasets.<br>
+Tools to load TIGER  into `PostGIS` and make it available to us that way might be helpful.<br>
 Is this a solved problem (elsewhere), or do we need/want more?

 ### [aurelius.util](https://github.com/willcohen/aurelius#aureliusutil)